sourcegraph/about/handbook/engineering/testing.md

 ## Visual testing

 We use [Percy](https://percy.io/) to detect visual changes in Sourcegraph features.
 You may need permissions to update screenshots if your feature introduces visual changes.
 Post a message in #dev-chat that you need access to Percy, and someone will add you to our organization (you will also receive an invitation via e-mail).
 Make sure you are logged in with your GitHub credentials.

+## Ownership

+- [Distribution team](distribution/index.md) owns build and test infrastructure.
+- [Web team](web/index.md) owns any tests that are driven through the browser.

 ## Other